 Mission Statement

+Here is an example Mission Statement, please add your own Hospital’s Mission Statement.

 From its founding in 1884 by Jewish philanthropists as a care facility for patients with chronic illnesses to its status today as one of the largest healthcare systems in the nation, <hospital name> has been at the forefront—translating scientific breakthroughs into diagnostics and treatments that save lives, educating the next generation of compassionate healthcare professionals, and combining our deep commitment to the community with nationally-renowned expertise.
 The institution has continued to expand its medical center in order to meet the needs of the community head-on, in order to honor its core mission which is to heal, to teach, to discover and to advance the health of the communities we serve.
 Our mission is exemplified in our exceptional, compassionate care and dedication to improve the well-being of those we serve.

 In addition to being a multi-faceted hospital dedicated to meet the growing needs of their community residents, <hospital name> has partnered with the Bronx Emergency Preparedness Coalition and New York State’s Division of Homeland Security and Emergency Services to do community outreach training sessions to teach citizens to have the tools and resources to prepare for any type of disaster— natural or manmade—and to respond appropriately, including developing a family emergency plan and a stock of emergency supplies.
 This vital partnership is also beneficial to our ambulatory clinics and in-patient facilities in assisting and ensuring appropriate disaster mitigation management, preparedness, response, and recovery programs are in place to ensure that the institution’s standards of service and quality of care are met during a disaster, emergency, or potential epidemic or pandemic.